Implementing Search page

 Stats facet

 The stats facet returns the minimum and maximum values of numerical fields from search results.
-This functionality is especially useful when creating interactive elements like sliders.
-For instance, a price slider can leverage these min-max values to define its range, providing users a simple way to filter products within their desired price range.
+This functionality is especially useful when creating interactive elements such as sliders and range selectors.
+For instance, a price slider can use these min-max values to define its adjustable range, providing a simple way for users to filter products within a specific price range.
+Similarly, these values are utilized in the RangeSelector to define the overall scope of range selections, allowing for the configuration of selection precision through the range size parameter.

 import { RangeSlider, useRangeSlider } from '@nosto/preact'